glenpp/cacti-uloganalyser/dovecot/README.md

 ## SNMP Scripts

-First, ensure that your SNMP is configured and working as described in my

-## SNMP basics article.

 These provide the link for snmpd to pick up the stats and assuming they are in /etc/snmp the config from snmpd.conf-dovecot in /etc/snmp/snmpd.conf

 Extension scripts for snmpd are named dovecot-stats-* - put them in a suitable place.... like /etc/snmp